 This means that LinkedIn keywords aren’t an exact science, but if a keyword is popular on Google, the chances are that the keyword is also popular on LinkedIn.

 The SEO rules for LinkedIn also aren’t as established as for traditional SEO.
 Marketing professionals don’t know what the LinkedIn algorithm is looking for as much as we do for Google.
-The best way to make use of keywords on LinkedIn is to include them into headlines, bios, company info, job history, and any other relevant fields on your page.
+The best way to make use of keywords on LinkedIn once you create a company page on LinkedIn is to include them in headlines, bios, company info, job history, and any other relevant fields on your page.

 While this may seem like a downside to using LinkedIn to promote keywords, this also helps your company page to show up in Google searches, so it’s actually a win-win.